Profile

 CNZM, OBE, Hon.
 Doc.
 (University of Waikato)

-Her non-fiction books include anthologies for both young and adult readers and, in 2005, she published the first full-length literary portrait of Margaret Mahy.
-Other literary activities include occasional teaching, visiting schools, judging, and serving as a Trustee of the Storylines Children’s Literature Charitable Trust Te Whare Waituhi Tamariki o Aotearoa.
-She is Vice-patron of the Spirit of Adventure Trust and a former Trustee.
-Among her awards are three New Zealand Children’s Book of the Year awards and three Esther Glen medals, and she received the 2005 Storylines Gaelyn Gordon Award for Night Race to Kawau.
-She held the Waikato University Writer’s Fellowship in 1991; was awarded the Katherine Mansfield Memorial Fellowship to Menton, France, in 2003; and in 2007 travelled to Antarctica on an Artists to Antarctica fellowship.
-She was awarded a New Zealand Commemorative Medal in 1990, an OBE in 1994, and the Storylines Margaret Mahy Medal in 1996.
+Among her awards are three New Zealand Children’s Book of the Year awards and three Esther Glen medals, and in 2005 received the Storylines Gaelyn Gordon Award for Night Race to Kawau.
+She held the Waikato University Writer’s Fellowship in 1991; was awarded the Katherine Mansfield Fellowship to Menton, France, in 2003; and in 2007 travelled to Antarctica on an Artists to Antarctica fellowship.
+In 1990 she was awarded a New Zealand Commemorative Medal in 1990, the OBE in 1994, and the Storylines Margaret Mahy Medal in 1996.
+In 2008 she received an Honorary Doctorate for services to youth by the University of Waikato.
+In 2020 she received the CNZM for services to literature and youth and the Prime Minister’s Award for Literary Achievement (Fiction), and was the 2021 New Zealand Society of Authors’ President of Honour.

 Tessa_Duder_02